“More like...The Extraordinary Two!”

 A collaboration EP with the retro-R&B horn-band, Muchly Suchwise, in 2021 brought a new take on three of their songs, also a partial return to live performances.

 2022 saw the release of “Live-ish”.
 Recorded in 2020, it is a collection of live, and as-close-to-live-as-you-could-get-during-the-pandemic tracks.
 It is only available as a digital download at ordinarytwo.com or on CD at live shows.
-Also, "Change", the first single from their upcoming LP.
-A haunting lament of the struggle to stay above the abyss while watching the world change before your eyes.
+Newest releases are from their upcoming LP - "Cat Talk" is a guitar-soaked, philosophic romp.
+Loosely based on the life of a cat.
+Also "Change", a haunting lament of the struggle to stay above the abyss while watching the world change before your eyes.
 Ever knowing that Love is the answer.

 Reviews from Event Managers